 $ rtorrent mytorrent.torrent OR URL //note: URL works for torrent only

-Now you are going to ask how to close the terminal and keep rTorrent running in the background.
+You can close the terminal and keep rTorrent running in the background.
 Run:

 $ dtach -A /tmp/rtorsocket -z rtorrent